-Volunteer: Our facilitators who teach in the jail have specialized experience, backgrounds, and training.
+Our facilitators who teach in the jail have specialized experience, backgrounds, and training.
 If you have experience as a social worker and/or applied drama practitioner and are interested in facilitating, we’d love to hear from you.
 We also invite guest artists to our class from time to time, so if you have a unique skill you’d like to share, let us know – we’re especially seeking Spanish speakers and women of color.
-We have other volunteer opportunities for child care, administrative support, grant writing, graphic design, marketing and financial management.
-Email email@example.com to learn more.
+Email us at email@example.com to learn more.

-Join our Board: As a new organization, we’re seeking additional members for our Board of Trustees.
-If you are a lawyer, CPA, nonprofit professional, educator, social worker, theatre maker, a person with experience of incarceration, a philanthropist or a community-minded individual, please contact us for more information about joining this fantastic group.
+Join our Board: As a new 501c3 organization, we’re seeking new members for our Board of Trustees.
+If you are a lawyer, CPA, non-profit professional, educator, social worker, theatre-maker, a person with experience of incarceration, a philanthropist or a community-minded individual, please contact us for more information about joining this fantastic group.

-Donate: Your contribution goes a long way towards paying our facilitators and supporting our workshops both in and out of the jail.
-You can make a cash donation here — be sure to indicate “Conspire Theatre” in the comment box – or see our wish list.
+Donate: Your financial contributions goes a long way towards supporting our programs both in and out of the jail.
+You can make a donation here or see our wish list.
 Right now we especially need $25 and $50 gift cards for Walmart and HEB, which we use to thank our women performers and to buy workshop supplies.